rushabhgandhi97/Dining-Conceirge-Bot-Cloud/README.md

 ## Procedure :
     1. Build and deploy the frontend of the application
       a.
 Implement a chat user interface, where the user can write messages and get responses back.
-You can use open source libraries and frameworks that give you this UI and          UX out of the box.
+You can use open source libraries and frameworks that give you this UI UX           out of the box.
       b.
 Host your frontend in an AWS S3 bucket i.
 Set the bucket up for website hosting ii. https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html

     2. Build the API for your cloud application.